Pwnissa/writeups/CornCTF 2025/pwn/he_protecc.md

 ![](./images/he_protecc-014.webp)

-The `prctl` call sets the NO_NEW_PRIVS flag, why?
-It is a security measure to stop privilege escalation put before a seccomp filter ([explanation](https://unix.stackexchange.com/questions/562260/why-we-need-to-set-no-new-privs-while-before-calling-seccomp-mode-filter)).
+The `prctl` call sets the **NO_NEW_PRIVS** flag, why?
+This is a security measure to stop privilege escalation made by malformed seccomp filter, so we put it before every seccomp installation ([explanation](https://unix.stackexchange.com/questions/562260/why-we-need-to-set-no-new-privs-while-before-calling-seccomp-mode-filter)).
-The syscall sets a seccomp filter (317 = sys_seccomp) on the binary.
+The next instruction, the syscall, installs a seccomp filter on the binary.

 > [!note]
 > As the name suggests, seccomp is a mechanism to harden syscall access by evaluating a small program called a Berkeley Packet Filter (BPF) for every syscall.
 Based on the result, the syscall is either allowed or denied.

-So the questions becomes: What does the seccomp filter filter?
+So the questions becomes: What does this seccomp filter allow?
 I was today years old when I learned that I don't need to manually decode seccomp filters... there exists a tool for that, thanks Marco. ([Github](https://github.com/david942j/seccomp-tools)):

 So by executing `seccomp-tools dump ./protected` we get: